ratlai/agents-demo/README.md

 For any questions or inquiries, please contact [Amit Kumar Das] at [amitkumardas@gofynd.com].

-Enjoy interacting with Bujji and exploring the capabilities of this multi-agent system!
+Enjoy interacting with Ratl and exploring the capabilities of this multi-agent system!